emironyuk/ClickHouse/docs/en/sql-reference/statements/revoke.md

 ## Description {#revoke-description}

-To revoke some privilege you can use a privilege of wider scope then you plan to revoke.
+To revoke some privilege you can use a privilege of a wider scope than you plan to revoke.
 For example, if a user has the `SELECT (x,y)` privilege, administrator can perform `REVOKE SELECT(x,y) ...`, or `REVOKE SELECT * ...`, or even `REVOKE ALL PRIVILEGES ...` query to revoke this privilege.

 ### Partial Revokes {#partial-revokes-dscr}